forotan1/StreamingPlayer/README.md

 I am working on this project just for learning purpose
 <h3> Features and detail </h3>

-- online Streaming player based with google exoPlayer library which is able to play almost all audio and video code.
+- online Streaming player based on google exoPlayer library which is able to play almost all audio and video code.
 - It contains recyclerView and cardView layout.
 - firebase  Database server for fetching media links
 - SQLite database where user can store links of media on device local memory.
 - Dark and light mode
 - localization within App ( User can change the language of App )
 - PIP ( picture in picture) in and out of the App

 <h3> Features which will be added in future updates </h3>